d3x0r/STFRPhysics/AI/Revised/WIP/galactic_dynamics_no_dark_matter.md

 - All 177 galaxies have $r_5/r_{\rm outer} \leq 1.04$
 - Maximum ratio: 1.04

+The few-percent cases should not be read as a physical requirement for matter beyond the galaxy.
+The fitted cutoff is a constrained numerical parameter, and in the interactive fitting apparatus the outer-radius controls move on a finite slider grid rather than as a continuous analytic optimum.
+The outermost rotation-curve point is also not a direct measurement of the galaxy's photometric edge; it is a kinematic sample associated with a finite observational region and with whatever averaging, projection, and radial calibration enter the published curve.
+Finally, the framework itself allows the possibility that large-scale displacement modifies apparent radial mapping, so a few-percent offset between fitted support and catalog radius should be treated as cutoff uncertainty rather than as evidence for an extended component.
+The relevant comparison is scale: the committed fits require no support more than 4% past the outermost measured point, whereas halo models extend to virial scales many times larger than the visible disk.

 <p align="center">
   <img src="../fig/galaxy-fits/fits/_aggregate_edge_bounded.svg" alt="Outer cutoff distribution of fitted support profiles">
 </p>